Jocker666z/vgm2flac/README.md

 * If possible, encoding is done in parallel.
 * If available, the tags are always implemented in the final file.
-* FLAC default quality is: 16 bits with best compression level (use ffmpeg if flac binary is not available).
+* FLAC default quality is: 16 bits with compression level `--best -e`
 * Encoding loop order:
 	* vgm encoding in WAV
 	* false stereo detection (md5 channel test)